Redland railway station: Description

 Redland railway station is on the Severn Beach Line, serving the areas of Cotham and Redland, Bristol.
 The surrounding area is mostly residential, with some commercial premises to the east.
 A park and tennis centre are directly to the south.
 The station is located 3 mi 25 chain along the line from Bristol Temple Meads, and 10 mi 18 chain from Severn Beach.
 It is the fourth station from Temple Meads.
 There is a single 130 yd-long platform which serves trains in both directions, situated on the north side of the track and angled at 062 degrees.
 The station's southern platform was abandoned in 1970 and is overgrown.

 Facilities at the station are minimal – there are a few chairs and timetable information is provided.
 Help points, giving next train information, were installed in 2010.
-There is no ticket office or self-service ticket machines.
-The Victorian-era station building is only original station building left on the line, decorated with a mural painted by local students, it is used as an upholsterer's showroom rather than for railway purposes.
+There is no ticket office, but a self-service ticket machine is available.
+As of 2024, a new display for live train times was installed, providing information for rail users.
+The Victorian-era station building is the only original station building left on the line, decorated with a mural painted by local students, it is used as an upholsterer's showroom rather than for railway purposes.
 Access is step-free from South Road, through an area containing residents' garages.
 The platform backs onto the gardens on the south side of the road.

 At the west end of the station are two bridges, neither directly accessible from the station: the first is a footbridge carrying the Lovers' Walk footpath, then some 10 m beyond is a road bridge carrying Redland Grove.
 The line crosses over Redland Road just beyond the east end of the station.

 There is no car park or taxi rank.
 Cycle storage is available on the platform.
 There is a bus stop on South Road, and another on Redland Grove.